ColeTrammer/iros/docs/build.md

 These can be built and used without any special setup, using normal CMake commands, although recent versions of GCC or clang and CMake are needed.

+## Build Directories

+The CMake presets assign separate build directories for each target.
+Each is located in a subdirectory of `build`.
+The build directories are named after the target and the preset used to build it.
+For instance, the `iros_x86_64` preset corresponds to a build directory of `build/x86_64/gcc/release`.
+The host tools required to build the kernel are located in `build/host/tools`.
+All x86_64 builds share the same install directory, which is used as the system root for the disk image.
+This is located in `build/x86_64/sysroot`.

+## Running the Kernel

+The kernel can be run using QEMU.
+Currently, the kernel does not support graphical output, and so it must be run in a terminal.
+The kernel uses the serial console to do input and output.
+Since there is also need for the QEMU debug console, this mode uses QEMU's chardev multiplexer.
+This means that exiting the kernel must be done using the special QEMU command: `Ctrl-A X`.
+This will exit the QEMU debug console, and then the kernel will exit.
+To get to the QEMU debug console, use `Ctrl-A C`.
+Then the kernel can be inspected using normal QEMU commands.

+### Debugging the Kernel

+The kernel can be debugged using GDB or LLDB.
+This requires passing `IROS_DEBUG=1` to the run script, which is done automatically when using the VSCode launch configurations.
+These start QEMU in debug mode and then attach to the QEMU socket.
+This requires using the `debug_iros_x86_64` preset, or else symbols and breakpoint information will not be available.
+Additionally, debugging is mostly useful for boot issues, as there is no way to debug userspace programs and once the kernel scheduler is running, the debugger interferes with the timer interrupts.